 - Grand Total – this is the total of all lines on the purchase order

 - Needed for Freight – if your vendor has a minimum freight amount listed, defined on Vendor Details, this field will show how many more dollars are needed on this PO to meet those freight minimums.
-If the amount shows $0.00, then the PO either has no minimum freight or it exceeds the required minimums.
+If the amount shows $0.00, the PO has no minimum freight or exceeds the required minimums.

-Notes & Documents
+Notes and Documents

 - PO Description – this field appears on the Purchase Orders list